• Skip to main content

 How much money do you need to retire in Spain?

 Retirement in Spain is cheaper than in many other developed countries.
-The Where Can I Live Cheapest COuntries Index ranks Spain 128th.
-Average cost of living in Spain is around 70% of the same lifestyle in the USA and 85% in Germany.
+The Where Can I Live Cheapest Countries Index ranks the cost of living in Spain around 70% of the same lifestyle in the USA and 85% in Germany.
 As with anywhere, your savings will depend on where you choose to settle and your lifestyle.

 Your lifestyle will dictate the budget you need.
 However, many Expats report a very comfortable life in Spain on $25,000 US dollars a year or roughly $2,000 per month.
 That’s equivalent to about €21,000 or €1,750 per month.